Sheila S. Mathai

-Surgeon Vice Admiral Sheila Samanta Mathai, NM, VSM is a serving flag officer in the Indian Navy.
-She currently serves as the Director General (Organisation & Personnel) of the Armed Forces Medical Services.
+Surgeon Vice Admiral Sheila Samanta Mathai, NM, VSM is a former flag officer in the Indian Navy.
+She last served as the Director General (Organisation & Personnel) of the Armed Forces Medical Services.
 She is the fourth woman in the Indian Armed Forces to be promoted to a three-star rank, after Surgeon Vice Admiral Punita Arora, Air Marshal Padma Bandopadhyay and Lieutenant General Madhuri Kanitkar.
+She is currently the head of the department of neonatology in Kasturba Medical College, Manipal.

 Early life and education

 Mathai was born into an Armed Forces family.
 Her father was a surgeon in the Army Medical Corps.
 She attended the Loreto Schools, Kolkata.
 She lost her parents early and joined the Armed Forces Medical College, Pune (AFMC), her father's alma mater.
 At AFMC, she completed her MBBS and was awarded the Kalinga Trophy for the best outgoing student.

 Military career

 Mathai was commissioned in the Indian Navy in 1985.
 She subsequently did her post-graduation, earning the Doctor of Medicine degree in Pediatrics from the University of Mumbai.
 She then earned a DM degree in Neonatology, also from the University of Mumbai.
 She was awarded a Commonwealth Visiting Fellowship to the UK in Neonatology in 2003, and was conferred a Fellowship of the Foundation for Advancement of International Medical Education and Research (FAIMER) in 2014.

 Mathai has set up the paediatric departments at INHS Dhanvantari in Port Blair and at the INHS Jeevanti in Goa.
 She has also set up the neonatal intensive care units in service and cantonment hospitals in Mumbai and Pune.
 As a Surgeon Commodore, she served as the Professor and Head of Department of Paediatrics at the Armed Forces Medical College, Pune.
 She subsequently served as the Director & Dean of the Institute of Naval Medicine in Mumbai, an institute headed by her husband in the past.